-The Code of Conduct for Eastdale CVI is intended to promote the safety of staff, students, parents and community members in school.
+The Code of Conduct for Eastdale CVI is intended to promote the safety of staff, students, parents/guardians and community members in school.
 All staff, students, and parents have the right to be safe, and feel safe, in the school community.
 With this right comes the responsibility to follow the expectations in the School Code of Conduct, and to be accountable for actions that put the safety and dignity of others at risk.
-As such, the Code of Conduct establishes clear standards of behaviour, as well as consequences for student actions that do not comply with these standards.
+As such, the Code of Conduct establishes clear standards of behaviour both in class and online, as well as consequences for student actions that do not comply with these standards.

 Eastdale CVI is a place that promotes responsibility, respect, civility and safety in the teaching and learning environment, and the Code of Conduct recognizes, accepts, and is sensitive to equity and inclusivity.
-It establishes and promotes

-Progressive Discipline that is bias-aware to promote and reinforce positive behaviour, and to help students make good choices.
+It establishes and promotes Progressive Discipline that is bias-aware to promote and reinforce positive behaviour, and to help students make good choices.
 A whole school approach is essential in developing and sustaining a positive school climate.
-Students, staff members, and parents need to be actively engaged in helping to encourage and demonstrate respect, fairness and kindness in their interactions at the school.
+Students, staff members, and parents/guardians need to be actively engaged in helping to encourage and demonstrate respect, fairness and kindness in their interactions at the school and/or during online class/activities.